 Articles

-The short-hand for winning the restart Posted 11 months ago
+The short-hand for winning the restart Posted over 1 year ago

 Rugby fashions, like fashions in other areas of life, often work in cycles without obvious rhyme or reason.
 There may be no objective justification for such trends, but vogues in the top tier are nonetheless too frequently followed and reinforced unquestioningly at the lower levels of the game.